robinovitch61/the-leo-zone/content/about.md

 title: 'about me'
 ---

-*I first met Leo in southern South Sudan while I was on safari.
+*I first met Leo in Kenya while I was on safari.
 Our vehicle neared one of the last Northern White Rhino's in the world.*

 *A human figure squatted near the massive rhino, stroking its head to comfort it with one hand and holding a huge viper in the other.
 Sending the rhino on